helisoai/cse15l-lab-reports/lab-report-1.md

 ## Installing Visual Studio Code

 One of our first tasks in this lab was to install Visual Studio Code, which is an integrated development environment for writing code.
 Like many other students, I already had visual studio code installed on my computer due to previous CSE courses.
-However, if I didn't, the installation process would look something like this.
+However, if I didn't, the installation process would look something like .

 1) Navigate to [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
-You should see something like this:
+You should see something similar to this:

 ![Image](./imgaes/lab-report-1/vsc-install.png)